2023 Budapest Grand Prix

 The 2023 Hungarian Grand Prix was a women's tennis tournament played on outdoor clay courts.
 It was the 21st edition of the event, a WTA 250-level tournament on the 2023 WTA Tour.
 It took place at Római Tennis Academy in Budapest, Hungary, from 17 through 23 July 2023.
+Unseeded Maria Timofeeva, who entered the main draw as a lucky loser, won the singles title.